m-language/m/README.md

 for the JVM, JS, and Native, designed from the ground up to be as simple as possible for fast compilation and reusable optimizations.

-Come Talk to Us!
+Come talk to us!
 ---------------
-Other than emailing us, you can also hop into our [Discord server](https://discord.gg/nmnT7tN) to ask questions and hang out
+Other than emailing us, you can also hop into our [Discord server](https://discord.gg/nmnT7tN) to ask questions and hang out.

 Getting Started
 ---------------